 00:08:17 Once we reverse engineer those algorithms from the neural networks of the brain then we can implement them in

-00:08:23 artificial neural networks for example in in silicon and so we transfer from CARBON SILICON.
+00:08:23 artificial neural networks for example in in silicon and so we transfer from carbon to silicon.
 But the algorithms.

-00:08:30 If we've done it right or still the same or close to the our algorithms that are that are in the brain.
+00:08:30 If we've done it right are still the same or close to the our algorithms that are that are in the brain.

 00:08:36 So that's sort of the idea

-00:08:37 and then the idea then is that those algorithms do a good job of Truthfully reconstructing the fruit shapes the true
+00:08:37 and then the idea then is that those algorithms do a good job of Truthfully reconstructing the true shapes the true

 00:08:48 colors the true motions of objects in the world.
 That's the standard view.